brianzou03/DNA-sequencing/README.md

 The accuracy, precision, recall, and f1 statistics are outputted.

 DNA Sequence Gap Resolution:
+Given k-mer strands of 6-letter length, we match our sequence of 5 letters + one unknown base with in-order matching.
+This means that gcatgn will match with gcatga, gcatgc, gcatgg, gcatgt.
+We then count the occurrences of each of the 4 bases to find which base occurs the most often, and is therefore the most likely to be the missing base within the gap.
+We feed that information to the model, which then creates a prediction given a 6-letter strand with a missing base.

+Why this works - by finding the

 (DNA gap prediction Synposis here)
 (Current limitation is resolving 1 missing base gaps, can be expanded but would require new models)